mathehertogh/mos/docs/boot.md

 Then it activates protected mode, after which it can activate (64-bit) long mode.

-Lastly, our bootloader jumps to the start of the kernel: 0x8000.
+Lastly, our bootloader jumps to the entry point of the kernel at 0xb000.

 Calling conventions
 ===================